 If the ajwain was sold in bulk or in a plastic bag, it will need to be transferred to another container.
 If you have a large amount, place some in a recycled spice jar or small glass container and pour the rest into a larger glass container.
 (Glass does not absorb flavor like plastic can.)
 Store the carom seed in a cool, dark place where it will last for at least a year.

 Health Benefits of Ajwain

 Chewing raw carom seeds (alone or with a little sugar) can help with digestion.
-Ajwain also has properties that help reduce the flatulence-causing effect of beans, and has been shown to cure diarrhea, dysentery, and indigestion when made into a "tea"; 1 tablespoon of ajwain is boiled in 1 cup of water until the water is reduced to half its original volume.
+Ajwain also has properties that help reduce the flatulence-causing effect of beans, and has been shown to cure diarrhea, dysentery, and indigestion when made into a "tea" or tisane; 1 tablespoon of ajwain is boiled in 1 cup of water until the water is reduced to half its original volume.